 Set the conditions that the user must meet in order to receive the prompt (the "If" statement).
+Click the attribute drop-down field to select an attribute.

 If you wish to add conditions, click the New button.
 Click the Delete button to remove any unwanted conditions.